 In this review, we’ll look at the new Carbon T10 treadmill from ProForm.
-The Carbon T10 is part of ProForm’s Plus program which provides the treadmill free of charge when you sign up for a three-year iFit membership.
-The Carbon T10 is a great treadmill for walking and light jogging.
-It folds up and is compact so it doesn’t take much space.
-The 10” touchscreen is also a nice addition to the console which makes it easy to use and keeps the console clean.
+The Carbon T10 is a great treadmill for walking, jogging, and light running.
+It folds up and is compact so it doesn’t take up much space.
+The 10” touchscreen is also a nice addition to the console which makes it easy to use and keeps the console streamlined.

 - Great for walking

 - If you are looking for an affordable treadmill for walking, the Carbon T10 is a great option.
 It folds up, has a relatively compact footprint when open, is quiet, and has wheels so it can be gently rolled out of the way when needed.
 The 2.75 CHP motor is well-suited for gentle walking, a brisk pace, power walking, jogging, and short speed intervals.